pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 }
 ```

-Now whenever we touch either control pad, our ship's body or turret should rotate accordingly on the screen:
+Now we have visible movement on the ship body and on the turret whenever we touch the corresponding control pads:

 ![controls rotate ship](https://raw.githubusercontent.com/deepstreamIO/ds-demo-spaceshooter/master/tutorial-images/controls-rotation.gif)

-## So much for part one
+## Part 1 Complete
 Phew, thanks for holding out with me for so long.
-We've now got all the essential bits in place, but at the moment our spaceship doesn't move or shoot and generally just sits around there like a fish on dry land.
-The good news is: we'll cover all the good stuff in part 2 of this tutorial.
+We've now got all the essential bits in place, but at the moment our spaceship doesn't move or shoot.
+It just sits and spins.
+The good news is that we'll cover all the good stuff in part 2 of this tutorial.

-There you'll learn how to add / remove players dynamically whenever a client connects, add proper asset loading, handle shooting and hit detection, handcraft some awesome explosions and deal with player destruction / recreating.
+There you'll learn how to add and remove players dynamically whenever a client connects, add proper asset loading, handle shooting and hit detection, handcraft some awesome explosions and deal with player destruction and recreation.

-Stay tuned...
+Stay tuned for more, and definitely don't forget to favorite this guide if you found it enjoyable or informative.